A rag ribbon garland is a fun no sew craft project and a great scrap buster for your fabric scraps!

 The ribbons were also cut to 15″ long.

-The fabrics obviously have a front with a pattern and a back without.
 We want to ensure that the pattern shows at the front of the bunting.

 1. To attach the fabric to the length of twine so that you only see the front of the fabric, place the ends on top of each other, right side up.
 The top will form a loop.
 Place the loop 1″ above the twine.